tilt-dev/company/product-development/README.md

 Before an epic is moved above the line:
 1. Its description should contain the [epic description template](#epic-description-template).
 2. The "Problem statement and references" section should be completed.
+(Other sections can remain not yet completed.)

 ## Epic description template